Kalimuddin/Self-Driving-Car/README.md

 - Train the model :- Refer train.py

-- After training the model what we got refer "cmd_output"
+- After training the model what we got refer "cmd_output" file.

 - Test and visualize the output : Refer run_dataset.py